deepik27/simple-toolchain-20210602121701501/README.md

 ### Prerequisites
 1. The IBM IoT Connected Vehicle Insights Plugin Deployment Tool must be installed on your IBM IoT Connected Vehicle Insights SaaS instance.
 Contact the system administrator for your IBM IoT Connected Vehicle Insights SaaS service to make a request to install it.
-1. The IBM IoT Connected Vehicle Insights Plugin Development Tool must be installed on your eclipse IDE, as outlined in the <u>IBM IoT Connected Vehicle Insights Plug-In Programmer's Guide</u>.
-To get access to the guide and the tool, contact your IBM IoT Connected Vehicle Insights system administrator.
+1. The IBM IoT Connected Vehicle Insights Plugin Development Tool must be installed on your eclipse IDE, as outlined in the [IBM IoT Connected Vehicle Insights Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSNQ4V_gbs/iot-automotive/customizing/plugin_dev_tool.html).
+To get access to the tool, contact your IBM IoT Connected Vehicle Insights system administrator.
 1. The Fleet Management Starter Application Git repository must be downloaded on your local environment.
 If you need to download the repository, you can clone it by using the following console command:
     ```
     git clone https://github.com/ibm-watson-iot/iota-starter-server-fm-saas.git